ThomasMBury/charlie-bury-website/content/en/scripts/late_diagnosis.md

 featured_image:
 tags: [comedy, drama, neurodiverse, TV, scripts]
 title: "Late Diagnosis"
+summary: "A comedy-drama series in development about an autistic man finding love.
 ---

 ## Comedy-drama

 In development with _On The Hill Pictures_

-``When a socially awkward young man in London begins to suspect he is autistic, his search for diagnosis and connection pulls him between a safe but nostalgic friendship and the risky allure of a neighbour he admires, forcing him to confront identity, love, and self-acceptance.
+When a socially awkward young man in London begins to suspect he is autistic, his search for diagnosis and connection pulls him between a safe but nostalgic friendship and the risky allure of a neighbour he admires, forcing him to confront identity, love, and self-acceptance.